wg21908/kernel-newbie/learning_journey_02/README.md

 - Step 3: Use [Practice Run #1](PRACTICE_RUN_1.md) to make a small, reversible change and exercise the build/send/test loop.
-- Step 4: Use [Practice Run #2](PRACTICE_RUN_2.md) to understand process of using GDB against kernel in native Linux environment and kernel in QEMU VM.
+- Step 4: Use [Practice Run #2](PRACTICE_RUN_2.md) to understand process of using GDB against Linux kernel in QEMU VM.

 ## Questions / Support